Stay Forte

-Stay Forte (תהיה חזק) is an upcoming Israeli drama film directed by Doron Eran.
+Stay Forte (תהיה חזק) is a 2025 Israeli drama film directed by Doron Eran.
 It deals with the Gaza war hostage crisis and is based on the stories of Alon Shamriz, Yotam Haim, and Samer Talalka.
-The three Israeli men were abducted to the Gaza Strip amid the October 7 attacks and later killed in friendly fire on 16 December 2023.
+The three Israeli men were abducted to the Gaza Strip amid the 7 October attacks and later killed in friendly fire on 16 December 2023.

 The film stars Shahar Tavoch, Tomer Machloof, Wael Hamdun as well as American actors Judd Hirsch and Selma Blair.
-It is expected to be the first feature film release that deals with events of the Gaza war.
+It is among the first feature films to deal with the events of the Gaza war.

-The film will premiere at the Tel Aviv Cinematheque in Tel Aviv on 16 November, 2025 and followed by a nationwide theatrical release on 20 November, 2025.
+The film premiered at the Tel Aviv Cinematheque in Tel Aviv on 16 November 2025, followed by a nationwide theatrical release on 20 November 2025.
 It will be released theatrically in the United States in March 2026, preceded by a gala premiere in Los Angeles.

 Plot summary

-On October 7 2023, three men in Southern Israel are among 251 hostages abducted by Hamas and other Palestinian militant groups to the Gaza Strip.
+On 7 October 2023, three men in Southern Israel are among 251 hostages abducted by Hamas and other Palestinian militant groups to the Gaza Strip.

-The three men; Yotam (Tavoch), Alon (Machloof) and Samer (Hamdun) are desperate to escape the Gaza tunnels.
+The three men; Nadav (Tavoch), Oren (Machloof) and Alif (Hamdun) are desperate to escape the Gaza tunnels.
 They successfully escape the network but are tragically killed in an incident of friendly fire by IDF soldiers.
+Also being held with them is a Thai hostage named Chatri (Vongtama), with whom they communicate in English.
+The four suffer from appalling treatment from their captors, who abuse them physically and mentally.